Cuts the cost of claiming

 Shop around by using our comparison to find the right cover at the cheapest price.
 You should check:

-The claims limits, which should be enough to cover your excess
+The claim limits, which need to be enough to cover your excess

 The price, which needs to be less than your excess to be cost effective